View course descriptions for

 BI 620 Isaiah (3) This course is an in-depth study that trains the student to interpret and explain the rich Messianic passages in the book of Isaiah.

 BI 622 Romans (3) Offered Fall odd, Online.
 Students engage in a detailed exposition of the book of Romans, comprehending its theology at much greater depth than is achieved in a survey course.

 BI 627 Pastoral Epistles (3) This careful exposition of I and II Timothy and Titus teaches the student the doctrinal basis and biblical principles for Christian ministry.

 BI 634 Epistle to the Hebrews (3) The student learns the background of the Epistle to the Hebrews and demonstrates understanding of a thorough exposition of the epistle.

-BI 635 Christ in the Old Testament (3) Students examine selected Old Testament passages which point to the Messiah and His second coming.
-OL.
+BI 635 Christ in the Old Testament (3) Offered Online.
+Students examine selected Old Testament passages which point to the Messiah and His second coming.

-BI 639 Johannine Epistles and Jude (3) Students engage in a thorough exposition of the epistles of John and Jude, giving emphasis to love, Christian hospitality, and defending the faith.
-OL.
+BI 639 Johannine Epistles and Jude (3) Offered Online.
+Students engage in a thorough exposition of the epistles of John and Jude, giving emphasis to love, Christian hospitality, and defending the faith.

 BI 643 The Life and Epistles of Peter (3) This course begins with a chronology of Peter’s life as revealed in the New Testament, followed by exposition of the Epistles of I and II Peter.
 Students articulate such vital themes as our hope in Christ, preservation of Scripture, suffering as a Christian, and steadfastness in the last days.